connexcs/docs/docs/anyedge/anyedge.md

 It can provide added **Transport Layer Security (TLS)/ Secure Sockets Layer (SSL)** configuration for SIP protection.

-1. You can choose various versions of SSL and TLS certificates from the drpdown menu.
+1. You can choose various versions of SSL and TLS certificates from the drop-down menu.
 2. If you enable the **Verify Certificate** option, then it will verify the client's certificate.
 3. If you enable the **Require Certificate** option, it means the client should have the certificate.